 The above example will produce 6 plots in 2 columns filled top to bottom, left to right.
 Each plot will have a horizontal size of 1.1/2 and a vertical size of 0.9/3.

-Another possibility is to set explicit margins for each plot with options margins and spacing.
-With margins you set the outer margins of the whole multiplot grid, given as fractions of the whole drawing area.
-This can be very useful if only some plots have labels but their sizes should all be equal.
+Another possibility is to set uniform margins for all plots in the layout with options layout margins and spacing, which must be used together.
+With margins you set the outer margins of the whole multiplot grid.